jsnomad/cache-lite/README.md

 setTimeout(() => {
   cache.get("myKey").then((value) => {
   }).catch((err) => {
-    // Error: The key myKey doesn't exist in cache
+    // Error: The key myKey doesn't exist in the cache })
-  })
 }, 300);